OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-1/README.md

 provide a more user-friendly way to work with OpenShift, and we'll be using both of these in this workshop.

 The OpenShift has the concept of `users` and `projects` (an OpenShift `project` is the same as a Kubernetes `namespace`).
-To perform any useful operations you need to be logged in as a user and for that user to have the appropriate permissions to perfom the operations.
+To perform any useful operations you need to be logged in as a user and for that user to have the appropriate permissions to perform the operations.
 Running containers are also controlled in respect to what they are allowed to do.
 In the environment we are using for this workshop users can create new projects, and will have admin rights in those projects, but not in other projects created by other users unless they are specifically